yamaton/vscode-h2o/README.md

 * `H2O: Reset`: Clears cache for the specified command.

-The is also accessible from the hover on a command.
+This command can be also invoked by clicking 'Reset' in a hover window.

 ## Extension Configuration

 * `H2o: Path`: Set path to H2O.
-Enter `<bundled>`, the default value, if using bundled.
+Enter `<bundled>` to use the bundled.

-## Sandbox for Linux Users
-Please install [bubblewrap](https://wiki.archlinux.org/title/Bubblewrap) if using this extension in Linux or WSL.
-H2O automatically runs in the sandbox if available such that untrusted commands do no harm.

 ## Internals

-This program depends on [tree-sitter](https://tree-sitter.github.io/tree-sitter/) to understand shell script as bash.
+This program depends on [tree-sitter](https://tree-sitter.github.io/tree-sitter/) to understand shell script.

 ## Known Issues

-* H2O shows completions and hovers only if
+* Command hovers and completions work only if
-    * The command is available in the system.
+    * The CLI data is preloaded
-    * H2O successfully extracts the information from help/man.
+    * Or, H2O successfully extracts the CLI information from your local environment.